rsmiller/Prodigy-Blockchain-Miner/README.md

 This product is not made for worldwide general use.
 This is made for manufacturing companies to allow their customers access to those certificates in a unique and marketable way.

 Mining is simply an audit mechanism and doesn't need to exist outside of auditing in this use case.
 However, for marketability, mining allows employees of a company to earn tokens/coins that can be spent for days off, company merchandise, or whatever in a company store.
 How this is done is in the [block explorer project](https://github.com/rsmiller/Prodigy-Blockchain-Explorer) and the [wallet api project](https://github.com/rsmiller/Prodigy-Blockchain-Wallet-Api).

-Mining is simply an audit mechanism and doesn't need to exist outside of auditing in this use case.
-However, for marketability, mining allows employees of a company to earn tokens/coins that can be spent for days off, company merchandise, or whatever in a company store.
-How this is done is in the [block explorer project](https://github.com/rsmiller/Prodigy-Blockchain-Explorer) and the [wallet api project](https://github.com/rsmiller/Prodigy-Blockchain-Wallet-Api).

 ## Miner Installation